 The DNA Analysis Unit routinely examines evidence for the presence of biological material, develops DNA profiles utilizing scientific techniques, and analyzes and interprets the data.
 Using the analysts’ interpretations, conclusions may be drawn as to whether an individual is able to be included or excluded as a possible contributor to the DNA profile identified on the evidence.
 Many DNA evidence profiles can be entered into the Combined DNA Index System (CODIS) for routine search.
 DNA profiles in CODIS are searched against DNA profiles from individuals required by State and Federal Law to provide a reference DNA sample as well as DNA profiles from other cases.
 This provides potential for unknown DNA evidence profiles to be associated with a known individual, resulting in an investigative lead for the submitting law enforcement agency.
 For more information about CODIS please refer to the DNA Databank Unit.

 The DNA Analysis Unit also performs specialized DNA testing referred to as Y STR testing.
 Y STR analysis targets DNA from males.
 This may be useful in sexual assault cases where the amount of male DNA present may be much lower relative to the amount of female DNA recovered from evidence.
 All DNA analysts at the WSCL are qualified to perform Y STR analysis.
 The DNA Analysis Units are in two locations: Madison and Milwaukee.
 To support the unit, there are more than sixty analyst and technician positions.

 A DNA Analysis Submission Questionnaire is available.
-Please complete this questionnaire prior to and include with the submission of evidence for DNA analysis.
-A reference for the DNA Submission Guidelines is also available.
+Please complete this questionnaire and include the document with the submission of evidence for DNA analysis.